Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

    where the image will be feteched from a local Docker registry.
 While tipically not necessary in a production deployment, this greatly simplifies the setup of a locally running k8s cluster, as you won't have to pre-publish a Docker image to a remote registry.

-- `stocklist-service.yaml`, the service to expose the StockList Remote Adapter deployment to the Ligthstreamer pods.
+- [`stocklist-service.yaml`](k8s/stocklist-service.yaml), the service to expose the StockList Remote Adapter deployment to the Ligthstreamer pods

-- `lightstreamer-deployment.yaml`, the Lightstreamer deployment, which is made of three replicas.
+- [`lightstreamer-deployment.yaml`](k8s/lightstreamer-deployment.yaml), the Lightstreamer deployment, which is made of three replicas.

-- `lightstreamer-service.yaml`, the service to expose the Lightstreamer deployment.
+- [`lightstreamer-service.yaml`](k8s/lightstreamer-service.yaml), the service to expose the Lightstreamer deployment.

-- `adapters.xml`, the Adapter Set configuration file, which will be provided as a config map mounted to every pod of the Lightstreamer deployment.
+- [`adapters.xml`](k8s/adapters.xml), the _Adapter Set_ configuration file, which will be provided as a config map mounted to every pod of the Lightstreamer deployment.

   Since the Proxy Adapters will connect to the Remote Java Adapter Server, not vice-versa, the following specific configuration is added in the `<data_provider>` and `<metadata_provider>` blocks: